Louisiana

 Licensing Requirements for Construction Managers

-Louisiana statutes require contractors who “construct, supervise, superintend, oversee, direct, or in any manner assume charge” of a construction undertaking hold a license granted by the Louisiana State Licensing Board for Contractors.
+Furthermore, contractors who “construct, supervise, superintend, oversee, direct, or in any manner assume charge” of a construction undertaking must hold a license granted by the Board.
 See La.
 Rev. Stat.
 Ann. §§ 37:2150.1 to -2173.
-Given that the statute specifies that a “general contractor” is a person who contracts directly with the owner, it appears that the legislature intended that the licensing requirement for contractors to apply to a broader group of contractors.
+The statute specifies that a “general contractor” is a person who contracts directly with the owner.
+Thus it appears that the legislature intended that the licensing requirement for contractors apply broadly.
 Id. § 37:2150.1(6)(a).
-In 2002, the Louisiana Attorney General issued an advisory opinion interpreting the contractor’s licensing statutes to apply to construction managers.
+In 2002, the Louisiana Attorney General issued an advisory opinion indicating that the the contractor’s licensing statutes may apply to construction managers.
 Op.
 La.
 Att’y Gen., No. 02-0145 (2002).
 Additionally, in the public works context La.
 Stat.
-Ann. § 38:2225.2.4 requires a construction management at-risk contractor to be properly licensed as a contractor.
-Thus, it appears that construction managers should obtain contractor licenses prior to engaging in projects in Louisiana.
+Ann. § 38:2225.2.4 requires any construction management, at-risk contractor to be properly licensed as a contractor.
+Thus, many construction managers in Louisiana are required to obtain contractor licenses prior to engaging in projects in Louisiana.